 Surprisingly, not all managers are jumping on the coaching bandwagon.
 Why?
 Well, it's a mix of the lack of time, uncertainty about what to coach on, and not seeing immediate perks.

-So, let's have a chat in this blog post about why sales coaching should be a priority for you and toss around some nifty tips on how to be the best coach for your team.
+So, let's look at why sales coaching should be a priority for you and toss around some nifty tips on how to be the best coach for your team.

 Why do sales managers not prioritize coaching?